 What is it?

-Organisations are like modules in the way that they present content and allow users to communicate, but are intended for organisational information, communities and activities and do not contribute to students’ final grades.
+Organisations are like modules in the way that they present content and allow users to communicate, but are intended for school, discipline, or programme information.
+There are also organisations for supportive information as well as communities and activities.

 What does it do?

-Organisations are often used for School or discipline-based information, ad-hoc staff or student groups, student societies, training, induction, or applicant information.
+Organisations are often used for school or discipline-based information, some training (such as cyber-security training), supportive guides and information (such as organisations created by Careers, the Academic Skills Centre, or the Library), or ad-hoc staff or student groups.
 Organisations have no set start or end date and exist in My Dundee until the owner requests they are removed.

 What should I know?